Technologicat/mcpyrate/README.md

 The use site source location is reported in a chained exception (`raise from`), so if the second stack trace is long, scroll back in your terminal to see the original exception that was raised by the macro (including a traceback of where it occurred in the macro code).

+### Recommended exception types

+We recommend raising:

+ - `SyntaxError` with a descriptive message, if there's something wrong with how the macro was invoked, or with the AST layout of the `tree` (or `args`) it got vs. what it was expecting.
+ - `TypeError` or a `ValueError`, as appropriate if there is a problem in the macro arguments meant for the macro itself.
+(As opposed to macro arguments such as in the `let` example, where it's just another place to send in an AST to be transformed.)

 ### Differences to `macropy`

 In `mcpyrate`, any exception that occurs while expanding a macro is reported immediately, at macro expansion time.

 In `mcpyrate`, **any type of** exception raised at macro-expansion time will be reported and chained into a macro-expansion error.

-We recommend raising a `SyntaxError` with a descriptive message if there's something wrong with how the macro was invoked (or with the AST layout of the `tree` it got vs. what it was expecting); and `TypeError` or a `ValueError` (as appropriate) if there is a problem in the macro arguments meant for the macro itself.
-(As opposed to macro arguments such as in the `let` example, where it's just another place to send in an AST to be transformed.)

 ## Examples